„What type of heels should I wear in a heels class

 Rule #5: INDOOR HEELS & SOLES

 No, we’re not talking about heeled house shoes, girl, but we’re not dancing on the street either.
-We are dancing in a studio, so make sure to have at least one pair of heels only for the purpose of training and don’t wear them outside.
+We are dancing in a studio (or on stage), so make sure to have at least one pair of heels only for the purpose of training and don’t wear them outside.
 Small stones or even glass might get stuck onto the heel of your outdoor shoes and this would ruin the floor in the dance studio.
 Be respectful!

 In addition to that, you should choose a pair that has a suede sole.